ronnie-allen/Flutter_Installation_on_Ubuntu_without_Android_Studio_and_Emulator/README.md

-# 🚀 Flutter Installation on Ubuntu without Android Studio & Emulator
+# Flutter Installation Guide: Ubuntu via VS Code (No Android Studio)

 ===================================================================

-This guide explains how to install Flutter on Ubuntu using VS Code, without Android Studio and emulator.
+This guide outlines the process for installing Flutter on Ubuntu for use with Visual Studio Code, specifically circumventing the need for the full Android Studio IDE and emulator.

 ---

-## 📥 **1.
-Install Flutter SDK**
+## 1. Install the Flutter SDK

 ---

-1. **Download Flutter SDK:**
+1. **Download the Flutter SDK:**

 ```bash
 sudo apt update